Our guide on things to do in Ohakune

 4. Walk or cycle the Old Coach Road

 Set out on an adventure by foot or on a bike to experience a dose of New Zealand’s rail heritage via an old coach road.
 The road was originally used by horse-drawn carriage to transport passengers and goods.
 Nowadays, you can enjoy a spectacularly scenic journey through native forest with beautiful vantage point views of the district that will have you discovering tunnels, railway relics and viaducts along the way.
 Allow around 5 hours for the walk to include a laid back lunch, or about 2-3 hours by bike.
 A good way to plan the trip is to take a shuttle from Ohakune to Horopito (just a short 10 minute drive away) and then walk or cycle back into the town.
-To organise a shuttle check out TCB bike shop.

 5. Whanganui River Adventures

 The Whanganui National Park is home to New Zealand’s longest navigable waterway rich in Maori and European history – the mystical Whanganui River.
 Reached from Ohakune thanks to the canoe hire operators and shuttle services in town, one can make like the explorers did and experience undisturbed native wilderness – making you feel as if you have stepped back in time.
 Gliding downstream, you’ll paddle past waterfalls, steep-sided canyons, a few rapids, farmland and thick native forest – taking you far beyond the clutches of the modern civilisation we’re accustomed to.
 Enjoy the eery stillness of your surrounds and the sounds of the abundant birdlife.
 There are numerous tour durations to choose from when planning your adventure.